albertocevallos/Intro_To_Cryptoeconomic_Modelling/README.md

 * hashlib
 * datetime

 You can install the dependencies using [pip](https://pypi.org/project/pip/).

+## Usage

 You can clone the [blockchain.py](https://github.com/albertocevallos/Cryptoeconomics_Workshop/blob/master/blockchain.py) file but I recommend using the Google colab link and run the code from [there](https://colab.research.google.com/drive/1U3Zp3SckhwussLox6Ko4lJCnUzl0lpE3).

+## Credits

+Thanks to [howcodeORG](https://github.com/howCodeORG/Simple-Python-Blockchain/blob/master/blockchain.py) for the original blockchain simulation code.